FIRSTRobotics/fms-manual/source/off-season-fms/syncing-data-with-first/off-season-availability.rst

 *FIRST*\ |reg| allows Off-Season events (who meet requirements) to synchronize their data and results with *FIRST* HQ, similar to the way that *FIRST* posts results of official events during the competition season.
 Off-Season events that meet requirement criteria will be able to have their events included- meaning results will be posted to *FIRST* 's Event Results website ( `https://frc-events.firstinspires.org/ <https://frc-events.firstinspires.org/>`_ ) and API ( `https://frc-api.firstinspires.org/v2.0/ <https://frc-api.firstinspires.org/v2.0/>`_ ). *FIRST* has many partners that use *FIRST* 's data to power their apps, such as The Blue Alliance or FRC\ |reg| Spyder.

-Sync is not available for the 2020 INFINITE RECHARGE season (see details in paragraph below).

 This is not available for versions of FMS installed on personal computers, our "FMS Off-Season" software.
-This is available only on official *FIRST* fields that were used at 2020 United States or Canadian competitions.
+This is available only on official *FIRST* fields that were used at 2023 United States or Canadian competitions.

 Requirements
 ------------